yasiryagi/helpdesk/roles/storage-providers/README.md

 ## Install and Setup the Storage Node

-First, you need to clone the Joystream monorepo, which contains the storage software.
+First, you need to clone the Joystream/joystream repo, which contains the storage software.
-Note that if you already have a storage-node installed (or running), go [here](#update-your-storage-node).

 ```
 $ git clone https://github.com/Joystream/joystream.git